SnipSnapp/Pandemonium/README.md

     --String::Random , File::Slurper
 ## Usage
   Place your snort.conf file within the "config" folder.
 It MUST be named "Snort_config.txt".
 I have a default one provided in there.
 Its text must be replaced if yours is different.
 Next place any rules you want to test in a file inside of the "Rules" folder.
 It will NOT care if a rule is commented out or not, all rules are treated equally.
 Then configure any IPs/Ports/MACs addresses that you DO NOT want to be generating traffic for.
 Next, navigate to the folder of your 'iDPS.py' file, and run it as-is.
 Different options may/may not work.
 See output on use for more details.

+  MAKE SURE that your rules are UTF-8 encoded.
+There are no checks for encoding.
 ## Supported
 ### Snort Rule Headers
   --flow